 Sherrie Palm’s book Pelvic Organ Prolapse: The Silent Epidemic, is a valuable tool for women navigating pelvic organ prolapse (POP), providing a guidance and support bridge between patient and practitioner.
 Palm takes a hard look at an extremely common yet highly stigmatized women's health condition, and talks about POP out loud in terms all women can understand.
-It is estimated that up to 50% of the female population will experience POP.
+It is estimated that 50% of the female population will experience POP.
 Palm shares the facts along with her personal experience, to enable women to recognize and understand all aspects of this common, cryptic, very personal aspect of women's health.

 Back cover quotes:

 “Sherrie’s willingness to give of herself to assist her sisters in the management of this condition is exemplary of her commitment and concern for women who experience POP. ”

 ~Foreword by Roger Dmochowski, MD, MMHC, FACS